 Weather During Summer in Seattle

-Summer is the best time to visit Seattle in my opinion.
-Here’s a quick breakdown of what to expect for each month.
+This season is the best time to visit Seattle, in my opinion.
+Here’s a quick breakdown of what to expect for each month during Seattle in summer.

 Seattle in June

 There is still rain in June in Seattle, and the local saying is summer doesn’t truly start until July 5th.
-While this is often true, you’ll still get beautiful sunny days and temperatures can often get into the 70s.
-On average, Seattle in June has an average low of 54°F and a high of 66°F.
+While this is often true, you’ll still get beautiful sunny days, and temperatures can often get into the 70s.
+In June, on average, Seattle has an average low of 54°F and a high of 66°F.

 I recommend coming at this time if you want to save money since it’s not yet peak season, plus you won’t have as large of crowds quite yet when looking for summer activities in Seattle.

 Seattle in July

-July in Seattle is when you’ll see all us locals hit the lakes and Puget Sound every weekend, as the weather tends to be mainly dry and overall beautiful.
-The average low is 54°F and the average high is 72°F. You’ll love going hiking during Seattle in July.
+July in Seattle is when you’ll see all of us locals hit the lakes and Puget Sound every weekend, as the weather tends to be mainly dry and overall beautiful.
+The average low is 54°F, and the average high is 72°F. Hiking is one of the best things to do in Seattle in July.

 Seattle in August